abauville/Sunaba/README.md

 ### TO DO LIST VISUALIZATION ###
+hCalling Python to do data treatment would be ideal.
+See :ttp://www.linuxjournal.com/article/8497

 ### TO DO LIST SETUP ###
 1. Add sandbox type BC including constant heat flux boundaries